Call us now:

 What is a testament ?

 Thailand has specific legal provisions governing the making and executing of wills, primarily set out in the Thai Civil and Commercial Code.
+You can consult the official English translation provided by the Office of the Council of State for detailed information.
 These provisions prescribe the formalities required for a will to be considered valid in Thailand, including the presence of witnesses, notarization, and registration.

 It is important to note that the wills laws in Thailand are subject to change, and it is advisable to consult a lawyer or estate planning attorney in Thailand to ensure compliance with the current rules and to create a valid and enforceable will.